Tateyama Kurobe Alpine Route

 My Experience on the Route

 During normal times, because many Japanese and also foreign tourists visit this area, the wait is pretty long for each change of means of transportation.
-But this year there were no foreign tourists and very few Japanese tourists, so we had no waiting time at all and we were able to visit every stop within half a day.
+But this year there were no foreign tourists and very few Japanese tourists.
+Because of this, we had no waiting time at all and we were able to visit every stop within half a day.

 I had already visited many places in Japan thanks to my work as a tour guide, but I was really surprised by the nature and the beauty of the mountains in this region.
 I would definitely like to come back here to see another season!